 - Reimbursement criteria for non-successful course completion.
 For reimbursement, successful course completion is defined as a “C” or higher for UG courses, a “B” or higher for GR courses, and a “Pass” for “Pass/Fail” grades.

 - No fees, including supporting instructional fees, will be paid using TA.
-Only the actual cost of tuition will be funded.
+Only the actual tuition cost will be funded.

 - TA is authorized for a one-degree program.
 Service members cannot use TA for a 2nd equivalent or lower degree, i.e., no 2nd bachelor’s or master’s degree.